-Services Number in the GCPHN region Distribution Capacity Discussion Domestic Violence Prevention Centre (DVPC) Gold Coast (07 5591 4222 or 07 5532 9000) 1 Gold Coast The DVPC provides a wide range of programs to support women and their children affected by domestic violence and family violence and work with men who perpetrate domestic and family violence.
+Services Number in the GCPHN region Distribution Capacity Domestic Violence Prevention Centre (DVPC) Gold Coast (07 5591 4222 or 07 5532 9000) 1 Gold Coast The DVPC provides a wide range of programs to support women and their children affected by domestic violence and family violence and work with men who perpetrate domestic and family violence.
 Kalwun Family and Domestic Violence Support Program (07 5520 8600) 1 Kalwun Medical Centres Kalwun family and domestic violence program supports and empowers families escaping and recovering from violence and abuse.
 Women and children escaping family and domestic violence are eligible.
-Gold Coast Centre against sexual violence 1 Gold Coast Feminist, not for profit, charitable organisation who provide free counselling, advocacy, information and practical support through related legal process.
-As well as therapeutic and educational groups for women high school age and above who have experienced sexual violence at any time in their lives.
-Support Assessment Referral Advocacy (0405 065 544) 1 Gold Coast Supports women and their children from culturally and linguistically diverse backgrounds affected by domestic and family violence DV Connect Womensline (1800 811 811) Phone Australian wide Telephone hotline for women, their children and pets experiencing domestic violence.
-Womensline offers emergency transport and accommodation as well as crisis counselling and interventions Elder Abuse Helpline- Queensland Only (1300 651 192) Phone Australia wide 9am-5pm, Monday to Friday, free and confidential advice for anyone experiencing elder abuse or who suspects someone they know may be experiencing elder abuse.
-1800RESPECT (188 737 732) Phone Australian wide 24-hour national sexual assault, family and domestic violence counselling line for any Australian who has experienced, or at risk, of family and domestic violence and/or sexual assault
+Gold Coast Centre against sexual violence 1 Gold Coast Feminist, not for profit, charitable organisation providing free counselling, advocacy, information and practical support, as well as therapeutic and educational groups for women who have experienced sexual violence at any time in their lives.
+Support Assessment Referral Advocacy (0405 065 544) 1 Gold Coast Supports women and their children from culturally and linguistically diverse backgrounds affected by domestic and family violence.
+DV Connect Womensline (1800 811 811) Phone Australia wide Telephone hotline for women, their children and pets experiencing domestic violence.
+Womensline offers emergency transport and accommodation as well as crisis counselling and interventions.
+Elder Abuse Helpline- Queensland Only (1300 651 192) Phone Australia wide 9am-5pm, Monday to Friday, free and confidential advice for anyone experiencing elder abuse or who suspects someone they know may be experiencing elder abuse.
+1800RESPECT (188 737 732) Phone Australia wide 24-hour national sexual assault, family and domestic violence counselling line for any Australian who has experienced, or at risk, of family and domestic violence and/or sexual assault.
+Men's Referral Service (1300 766 491) Phone Australia wide This service from No to Violence offers assistance, information and counselling to help men who use family violence.
+Mensline Australia (1300 789 978) Phone Australia wide Supports men and boys who are dealing with family and relationship difficulties.
+24/7 telephone and online support and information service for Australian men Kids Help Line (1800 551 800) Phone Australia wide Free, private and confidential, telephone and online counselling service specifically for young people aged between 5 and 25 in Australia.

-Men's Referral Service (1300 766 491) Phone Australian wide This service from No to Violence offers assistance, information and counselling to help men who use family violence.
-Mensline Australia (1300 789 978) Phone Australian wide Supports men and boys who are dealing with family and relationship difficulties.
-24/7 telephone and online support and information service for Australian men Kids Help Line (1800 551 800) Phone Australian wide Free, private and confidential, telephone and online counselling service specifically for young people aged between 5 and 25 in Australia.
-Aboriginal Family Domestic Violence Hotline (1800 019 123) Phone Australian wide Victims Services has a dedicated contact line for victims of crime who would like information on victims' rights, how to access counselling and financial assistance.
+Aboriginal Family Phone Australia wide Victims Services has a dedicated contact Domestic Violence line for victims of crime who would like Hotline information on victims' rights, how to (1800 019 123) access counselling and financial assistance.